pavolmarak/boomberman/README.md

 # Boomberman
-Qt Remake of Classic Bomberman Game
+My Qt Remake of Classic Bomberman Game

 Very early version of the game design: